Intimacy can happen quickly these days, and people who hook up are finding that their biggest challenge becomes clearly defining their relationship.

 We can label this as a lack of communication, a fear of commitment or an inability to open up; but it boils down to a crippling fear of vulnerability.
-Having this fear does not make someone a bad person, and it does not necessarily mean we have to be celibate until we are completely ready for a long-term relationship; but we certainly need to recognize when it prevents us from having meaningful relationships.
+Having this fear does not make someone a bad person, and it does not necessarily mean we have to be celibate until we are completely ready for a long-term relationship; but we certainly need to recognize when it prevents us from having meaningful connections and relationships.
 Our hesitation to be authentic and express our true feelings and weaknesses causes us to label one another in inconsiderate and unclear ways.

 The “one night stand,” “friends with benefits” and “fling” labels are all very real but not unavoidable.
 Paul Hudson does a masterful job of illustrating 10 loosely defined stages of the modern relationship, but his most poignant observations come late on the list.

 The ninth entry in his article is the Boyfriend/Girlfriend stage.
 As he defines it, it is the step when people finally become comfortable being who they truly are, expressing themselves, being romantic and letting themselves care about the other person in the relationship.